The History Of Stereotactic Radiation (SRS/SRT) For Cancer Treatment

-Stereotactic radiosurgery, also known as SRS, is a noninvasive, nonsurgical treatment in which high doses of precisely focused radiation are delivered to destroy a tumor.
+Stereotactic radiation, also known as SRS/SRT, is a nonsurgical treatment in which high doses of precisely focused radiation are delivered to destroy a tumor.

-SRS does not remove the tumor.
-Instead, it replaces the surgeon’s scalpel with a high dose of radiation that destroys tumor cells with minimal damage to nearby healthy tissue, attacking the tumor with the intent to cure while sparing the patient from most side effects.
+SRS/SRT does not remove the tumor.
+Instead, it delivers a high dose of radiation that destroys tumor cells with minimal damage to nearby healthy tissue, while sparing the patient from most side effects.
 This advanced form of radiation therapy is delivered in just 1-to-3 treatments, representing an 80-95% reduction in both treatment sessions and anesthetic events compared to traditional forms of radiation therapy.
-Additionally, more types of cancer can be treated with SRS, including some forms previously considered “untreatable” based on their sensitive locations within the body.
+Additionally, more types of cancer can be treated with SRS/SRT, including some forms previously considered “untreatable” based on their sensitive locations within the body.

 Over many decades of research and evolution, radiosurgery has become commercially available worldwide and is an accepted methodology for treating certain cancers.
-Hundreds of thousands of human patients have been successfully treated with SRS—without the risks of open surgery or the side effects of conventional radiation therapy.
-In addition, the system is being used in at least 40 active clinical studies to further advance stereotactic radiosurgery’s role in treating cancer.
+Hundreds of thousands of human patients have been successfully treated with SRS/SRT—without the risks of open surgery, chemotherapy treatment, or the side effects of conventional radiation therapy.

-While SRS is widely accepted and available for treating cancer in people, this advanced technology has not been nearly as accessible to pets with cancer.
+While SRS/SRT is widely accepted and available for treating cancer in people, this advanced technology has not been available to pets with cancer.

-Importantly, at the 2015 American College of Veterinary Radiology (ACVR) Annual Radiation Oncology Scientific Meeting, many scientific sessions and research papers focused on the use of SRS in treating animals with cancer.
-The message was clear: the focus in radiation therapy is shifting from palliative (traditional radiation therapy) to curative (SRS), marking a turning point in the evolution of veterinary cancer treatment.
+Importantly, at the American College of Veterinary Radiology (ACVR) Annual Radiation Oncology Scientific Meetings, many scientific sessions, and research papers focus on the use of SRS/SRT in treating animals with cancer.
+The message is clear: the focus in radiation therapy is shifting from palliative (traditional radiation therapy) to curative (SRS/SRT), marking a turning point in the evolution of veterinary cancer treatment.